sd12832/MoViZ/README.md

 The interface of the program currently looks like:

-I believe that this program will be useful for three sets of people:
+I believe that this program will be useful for two sets of people:
   - People curious about the techniques that can be used to build any kind of data vizualization application from a database.
   - People who want to **investigate** *d3.js* and data vizualization **using** *d3.js*.